AndyRivenes/SSB-Schema/README.md

 # DBIM
-Database In-Memory Examples and Scripts
+Database In-Memory SSB Schema and Example Scripts

 A small data pump export file for the SSB schema that can be used on a laptop